openreferral/specification/docs/hsds/api_reference.md

 This API response will return a JSON object containing the following key/value pairs:

 * `version` (String) &ndash; HSDS version of this API.
 * `profile` (URI) &ndash; The identifier for the HSDS profile used by this API.
-This should be URL which resolves to a location where the information on the HSDS profile of this API may be found.
+This should be a URL which resolves to a location where the information on the HSDS profile of this API may be found.
 * `openapi_url` (URI) &ndash; URL of the openapi JSON file which defines this API.

 ### The `/services/{id}` endpoint